Worship Norms for Ecumenical Pastors

 As to element: Water is to be used in baptism.

 As to form: The baptism may be administered by either immersion or affusion.
-The Trinitarian baptismal formula is to be used without deviation, saying, "[Name], I baptize you in the name of the Father, and of the Son, and of the Holy Spirit."
+The Trinitarian baptismal formula is to be used without deviation, saying, "[Name], I baptize you in the name of the Father, and of the Son, and of the Holy Spirit," following the rubrics provided in the ELW (or LBW).

 As to multiple baptisms: No one is to be baptized more than once.